sonnygeorge/OEDD/README.md

-# LEG
+# OEDD

-Official codebase for the paper _Letting Experience Guide: Probing the Capacity of Language Model Agents to Adaptively Reason and Make Decisions in Novel Environments_
+Official codebase for the paper _Probing the Capacity of Language Model Agents to Operationalize Disparate Experiential Context Despite Distraction_

-## LEG Corpus of Reasoning Tests for LLM Agents
+## OEDD Corpus of Reasoning Tests for LLM Agents

-The LEG corpus is a collection of reasoning tests designed to evaluate the capacity of language model agents to adaptively reason and make decisions in novel environments.
-More details about the corpus can be found in the paper.
+The OEDD (Operationalize Experience Despite Distraction) corpus is a collection of reasoning tests designed to evaluate the capacity of language model agent systems to make smart action-inferences despite plausible distractions.

 The different versions of the corpus can be downloaded here: [omitted for review]

-Our `results.csv` from our initial experiments using v1.0.0 can be downloaded here: [omitted for review]
+Our `results.csv` from our initial experiments using v1.0.0 of the corpus can be downloaded here: [omitted for review]

 ## Code Structure